windmaomao/windmaomao.github.io/blog/perfect-google-map.md

+---
+title: "Perfect" Google map algorithm under emergency conditions
+subtitl:
+date: 2017-09-23
+published: LinkedIN
+tags:
+---

 # "Perfect" Google map algorithm under emergency conditions

-*Published on September 23, 2017 at LinkedIN*

 I took a vacation to Cuba lately, and on the way there we'd been told the Irma is coming our way so we should head back ahead of schedule.